Tips for Better Sex ... even with Back Pain

 Nonetheless, you and your partner need to find a way to discuss your back pain, and how it will affect-—or already does affect—your relationship.

 Take the time to talk through the five issues below:

 - Back pain: How severe is the pain?
 Where does it hurt?
 What movements or positions relieve or increase the pain?

-- Sex drive: Is your back pain causing your sex drive to diminish?
+- Sex drive: Is your back pain killing your sex drive?
 If it is, then you've got to discuss this.
-If you simply start avoiding having sex and don't explain why, your partner could be very hurt.
-It's better to admit that it's your problem, not theirs…and then find a solution together.
+If you simply start avoiding having sex and don't explain why, you’re your relationship with your partner can be damaged.
+It's better to identify that it's a problem, and not just theirs…and then find a solution together.